praegus/toolchain-fitnesse-plugin/slashdocs/docs/fixtures/hsac-fixtures/browser-test.md

 Simulate the keyboard to type the text above.

 ##### select &lt;value&gt; as &lt;place&gt; (in &lt;container&gt;)
+Select a value in a select box.
+If this is a multi select, this command will clear any previous selection.

+##### select &lt;value&gt; for &lt;place&gt; (in &lt;container&gt;)
+Select the value for the drop down box or radio buttons located using place (a locator).
+If this is a multi select, this command will append the selection to any previous selection.
+Optionally you can constrain the drop down box or radio buttons to a part of the website located using container (the 'in' part).
+This will result that only the drop down box or radio buttons within the container are used.
+The container can be defined using a locator.
+When using a container the drop down box or radio buttons have to be present within it, otherwise you will get a timeout.

 ##### select file &lt;fileName&gt;
 Selects a file using the first file upload control.